Codium-ai/pr-agent/docs/REVIEW.md

 (this specific flag cannot be set with a command line argument, only in the configuration file, committed to the repository)

-After enabling, by invoking:
+After enabling, by commenting on a PR:
 ```
 /review auto_approve
 ```
-The tool will automatically approve the PR, and add a comment with the approval.
+PR-Agent will automatically approve the PR, and add a comment with the approval.

 You can also enable auto-approval only if the PR meets certain requirements, such as that the `estimated_review_effort` label is equal or below a certain threshold, by adjusting the flag: